aws-samples/config-resource-compliance-dashboard/README.md

 ## Architecture
 The solution can be deployed in standalone AWS accounts and AWS accounts that are member of an AWS Organization.
-In both cases, AWS Config is configured to deliver configuration files to a centralized S3 bucket on a dedicated Log Archive account.
+In both cases, AWS Config is configured to deliver files to a centralized S3 bucket on a dedicated Log Archive account.

 There are two possible ways to deploy the CRCD dashboard on AWS Organizations.
 You can utilize the same Log Archive account where your AWS Config configuration files are delivered; in this case the architecture would look like this.